-iTAB did not significantly improve on the TGFF benchmark solutions found by TAB (both found four out of ten).
-The largest improvement in peak temperature was 1.71 °C. This is because most tasks in the TGFF benchmarks did not have enough slack for delay insertions to be effective.
+problem instances.
+The largest improvement in peak temperature was 1.71 °C. This is because most tasks in the TGFF benchmarks did not have enough slack for delay insertion to be effective.

-Based on the above results, we can conclude that iTAB reduces the peak temperature of systems with time slack.
+Based on these results, we conclude that iTAB reduces the peak temperature of systems with time slack.
 It must be noted, however, that iTAB also requires longer running times.
 On average, iTAB takes $19.2 \times$ longer to run than the original TAB algorithm.
-Clearly, there is a trade-off between solution quality and time complexity of these
+There is a trade-off between solution quality and time complexity of these algorithms.